 After discussing your business objectives, we will consider the risks, benefits and tax liabilities of the relevant business entities, including:

-- LLCs, which can be taxed as a partnership or corporation
+- LLCs, which can be taxed as a partnership or corporation;

 - C corporations, which pay taxes at the corporation level with shareholders also paying taxes on dividends

-Additional issues to determine at the inception of a business include the terms for the eventual sale of stock, voting trust provisions, and valuation provisions for death, disability, and voluntary or involuntary retirement.
+Additional issues to discuss at the inception of a business include the terms for the eventual sale of stock, voting trust provisions, and valuation provisions for death, disability, and voluntary or involuntary retirement.
 Our attorneys can draft buy-sell agreements that will protect your company from these circumstances without interrupting business.
 We may also recommend that privately held companies purchase key-person life insurance to cover potential losses.